mini-kep/parser-rosstat-kep/README.md

  Here it is: [kep.xlsx](https://github.com/epogrebnyak/mini-kep/blob/master/output/kep.xlsx?raw=true)

- But the real research is when you load a CSV file to pandas (as shown above), R or some econometric package.
+ But using CSV files in pandas (as shown above), R or some econometric package is highly preferred over Excel.

 # How do you update this repo?